-Our current pipeline consists of two product categories: biologics, including a monoclonal antibody and enzyme replacement therapies; and small-molecule substrate replacement therapies.
+Our current clinical-stage pipeline consists of two product categories: biologics, including a monoclonal antibody and enzyme replacement therapies; and small-molecule substrate replacement therapies.
 Enzymes are proteins that the body uses to process materials needed for normal cellular function, and substrates are the materials upon which enzymes act.
 When enzymes or substrates are missing, the body is unable to perform its normal cellular functions, often leading to significant clinical disease.
 Several of our therapies are intended to replace deficient enzymes or substrates.

-Our biologics pipeline includes the following three product candidates:
+Our biologics pipeline includes the following product candidates in clinical development for the treatment of three diseases:

-- KRN23, or UX023, is an antibody targeting fibroblast growth factor 23, or FGF23, intended for the treatment of XLH, a rare genetic disease that impairs bone growth.
+- · KRN23, or UX023, is an antibody targeting fibroblast growth factor 23, or FGF23, in development for the treatment of XLH, a rare genetic disease that impairs bone growth.
 We are developing KRN23 pursuant to our collaboration with Kyowa Hakko Kirin Co., Ltd., or KHK.
 KHK has completed one Phase 1 study, one Phase 1/2 study, and one longer-term Phase 1/2 study of KRN23 in adults with XLH.
-We initiated a Phase 2 pediatric study in July 2014.
-We also expect to continue the clinical development of KRN23 in adults with XLH. - · KRN23 is also intended for the treatment of TIO.
+We initiated a Phase 2 pediatric study in July 2014 and a Phase 3 adult study in December 2015. - · KRN23 is also being developed for the treatment of TIO.
 TIO results from typically benign tumors that produce excess levels of FGF23, which can lead to severe hypophosphatemia, osteomalacia, fractures, fatigue, bone and muscle pain, and muscle weakness.
-We are enrolling a Phase 2 study of KRN23 in adult inoperable TIO patients. - rhGUS, or UX003, is an enzyme replacement therapy we are developing for the treatment of mucopolysaccharidosis 7, or MPS 7, a rare lysosomal storage disease that often leads to multi-organ dysfunction, pervasive skeletal disease, and death.
-We initiated a Phase 3 clinical study in December 2014. - · rhPPCA, or UX004, is an enzyme replacement therapy in preclinical development for galactosialidosis, a rare lysosomal storage disease that can cause multi-system clinical disease similar to MPS 7 including enlarged liver, joint disease, abnormal bone development, short stature, and death.
-We continue preclinical development of rhPPCA.
+We initiated a Phase 2 study of KRN23 in adult inoperable TIO patients in March 2015. - · rhGUS, or UX003, is an enzyme replacement therapy we are developing for the treatment of mucopolysaccharidosis 7, or MPS 7, a rare lysosomal storage disease that often leads to multi-organ dysfunction, pervasive skeletal disease, and death.
+We completed enrollment of a Phase 3 clinical study in June 2015.

-Our substrate replacement therapy pipeline includes the following product candidates in development for three diseases:
+Our substrate replacement therapy pipeline includes the following product candidates in clinical development for the treatment of three diseases:

-- Triheptanoin, or UX007, is a synthetic triglyceride with a specifically designed chemical composition being studied in an international open-label Phase 2 study for the treatment of LC-FAOD.
-LC-FAOD is a set of rare metabolic diseases that prevent the conversion of fat into energy and can cause low blood sugar, muscle rupture, and heart and liver disease. - · Triheptanoin is also in a Phase 2 study for the treatment of Glut1 DS, a rare metabolic disease of brain energy deficiency that is characterized by seizures, developmental delay, and movement disorder. - SA-ER, or UX001, is an extended-release form of sialic acid in a Phase 2 extension study for the treatment of HIBM, a neuromuscular disorder that causes muscle weakness and wasting.
-We plan to initiate a Phase 3 study by the second half of 2015, and we intend to file an MAA, seeking conditional approval from the EMA, for the use of SA-ER in the treatment of HIBM in the second half of 2015.
+- · UX007 is a synthetic triglyceride with a specifically designed chemical composition being studied in an open-label Phase 2 study for the treatment of LC-FAOD from which interim results were recently reported.
+LC-FAOD is a set of rare metabolic diseases that prevent the conversion of fat into energy and can cause low blood sugar, muscle rupture, and heart and liver disease.
+The company is planning for a Phase 3 study that it expects to initiate in 2017 after discussions with regulatory authorities.
+UX007 is also in a Phase 2 study for the treatment of Glut1 DS, a rare metabolic disease of brain energy deficiency that is characterized by seizures, developmental delay, and movement disorder.
+The Phase 2 study in Glut1 DS patients with seizures continues to enroll patients.
+A Phase 3 study in the movement disorder phenotype of Glut1 DS is expected to begin in the second half of 2016. - · Ace-ER, or UX001, is an extended-release form of aceneuramic acid in a Phase 2 extension study for the treatment of GNE myopathy, a neuromuscular disorder that causes muscle weakness and wasting.
+We initiated a Phase 3 study in May 2015 and filed a Marketing Authorization Application, or MAA, seeking conditional approval from the European Medicines Agency, or EMA, for the use of Ace-ER in the treatment of GNE myopathy which was accepted in October 2015.